dictation-toolbox/aenea/README.rst

 Missing features:

 - Currently no encryption or authentication for remote control protocol (not a huge issue since it is typically used on single user systems via loopback).
-- Currently only supports a Linux host.
+- Currently only fully supports a Linux host.
+Partial support for Windows is available, and OS X support is in development here.
-- No actions for window management/etc on Gnome/KDE/etc.
+- No actions for window management/etc on Gnome/KDE/etc. (pull requests welcome)

 The primary focus of this project is writing code, system administration, terminal use, etc, and it works quite well for those tasks.
 For writing prose, word processing, etc., this project is quite limited compared to using Dragon natively on Windows.